jmcdl/jmcdl/site/blog/bitcoin-preston-pysh.md

 the stock market and a dramatic decrease in valuations.

 5. Bonds coupon rates (interest rates) are similarly defined relative to inflation, paying a premium above the prevailing rate of inflation.
-A rapid increase in bond rates will cause the value (price) of bonds issued earlier to be "wiped out" since no one wants to buy a bond that pays a rate far below the rate of inflation.
+A rapid increase in bond rates will cause the value (price) of bonds issued earlier to be 'wiped out' since no one wants to buy a bond that pays a rate far below the rate of inflation.

 6. The preceding steps lead to an [inflationary depression](https://economics.stackexchange.com/questions/18690/inflationary-recession-vs-deflationary-recession),